-The best soil you may use would be the compost of your own soil, or you may purchase some composted soil in order to get the best tasting buds results.
+The best soil that you may use would be your own composted soil, or you may purchase ready-made composted soil in order to harvest the best tasting buds.

 Choose the Ideal Nutrients

-There are two factors required for growing cannabis: the soil growers and the soilless growers.
+There are two types of cannabis growers: soil growers and soilless growers.
 Soil growers cultivate cannabis via composted super soil.
-You need to have cannabis nutrients that are made for soil to ensure that your plants can provide the best produce.
+In this method, you need to have cannabis nutrients that are made for the soil to ensure that your plants will grow into the best weeds.

-Even if you just begin with the more accurate soil like the FFOF, you still need to begin adding the nutrients once that you reach the flowering stage.
-While the soilless and the hydroponic growers can grow in any mediums apart from using the soil, similar to the soilless combination or directly in water, doing such things can allow you to get the cannabis nutrients that are made for hydroponics.
+Even if you use the more accurate soil like the FFOF, you still need to start adding the nutrients once the plants reach the flowering stage.
+The soilless and the hydroponic growers can grow in any medium apart from the soil.
+Such methods require you to get cannabis nutrients that are made for hydroponics.

 Nutrients for Root PH

-It is essential to maintain the pH on the root surrounding to avoid any nutrients issues when growing cannabis at home.
-The easiest method to do is to first test the pH of the water before you put it in the plants or add the water to the tank.
-However, there are still some growers that successfully grow the cannabis weed without even testing the pH of their water first.
+It is essential to maintain the pH levels in the surroundings of the roots to avoid any nutrient issues when growing cannabis at home.
+You can do this by first testing the pH of the water before you put it in the plants or add it to the tank.
+However, there are still some growers who successfully grow their cannabis without even testing the pH of their water first.

-But most growers who don’t test the pH will begin to see some signs of cannabis nutrients deficiency and any other nutrients problems.
-Keep in mind that if the pH in the roots of the plant is too low or too high, the cannabis plant cannot draw up the nutrients properly.
+Most growers who don’t test the pH first will, later on, see some signs of cannabis nutrient deficiency and other nutrient problems.
+Keep in mind that if the pH in the roots of the plant is too low or too high, the plant cannot draw up the nutrients properly.

 Choose the Cannabis Plants that you want to grow

-For those seasoned cannabis growers who already know the basics, acquiring cannabis plants is quite simple for them.
-Most cannabis collectors, as well as dispensaries, will gladly sell you seeds even though they tend to be less general when it comes to selling cannabis seeds.
-A great edge of buying seeds from the trusted source is that you already know that you can trust the genetics that you are purchasing.
+For seasoned cannabis growers who already know the basics, acquiring cannabis plants is quite simple.
+Most cannabis collectors as well as dispensaries will gladly sell you generic seeds.
+A great edge of buying seeds from a trusted source is that you already know that you can trust the genetics of the seeds that you are purchasing.

 Germinating the Cannabis Seeds

-There are a lot of different procedures to germinate weed seeds.
-An easy way to germinate a marijuana seed is to place it directly into a certain starter cube.
-You can just simply keep the starter cube moist and make sure that it isn’t too warm.
+There are a lot of different procedures in germinating your weed seeds.
+An easy way to germinate a marijuana seed is to place it directly in a certain starter cube.
+You can just keep the starter cube moist and make sure that it isn’t too warm.

-It may help you place the tray on the heat mat with your seedlings in it.
-In a few days or in a week, the seedlings will definitely pop out.
+Placing the tray on a heat mat with your seedlings in it may be helpful.
+In a few days or a week, the seedlings will start to pop out.
 It can also work in any growing medium.
-Once that the seedling has already come out, you can now stick the cube directly into the growing medium or in a hydroponic system.
+Once the seedling has already come out, you can now stick the cube directly into the growing medium or in a hydroponic system.

 Growing the Plants or the Vegetative Period

-Once that your cannabis plant grows, the first set of leaves is considered as the official vegetative stage.
-Like mentioned earlier, the young cannabis plant can grow in its fastest when the temperature is warmer compared to room temperature.
-However, as long as it does not freeze cold or burn hot, your cannabis plants can still be able to grow in a wide span of room temperature.
+Once your cannabis plant grows, the appearance of the first set of leaves is considered the official vegetative stage.
+As mentioned earlier, a young cannabis plant grows fastest when the temperature is warmer than the room temperature.
+However, as long as it is not freezing cold or burning hot, your cannabis plants can still be able to grow in a wide span of room temperatures.

-During this stage, your cannabis plants can begin to make buds; this period can last until it reaches the harvesting period.
+During this stage, your cannabis plants begin to develop buds; this period can last until the harvesting period.

 Harvesting the Cannabis Weed

-Once that plant stops growing its new white hairs, during this point, your cannabis plant can fill the room by its pungent fragrance.
-Wait for the white hairs to become darkened in color, or they become curling in.
-It is the first sign that the harvesting period is approaching.
-You can harvest about 50 to 70 percent of the hairs that have darkened; they have the highest THC content.
+During the period where your plant stops growing new white hairs, the room gets filled with its pungent fragrance.
+Wait for the white hairs to darken in color and start curling in.
+This is the first sign that the harvesting period is approaching.
+You can start harvesting when about 50 to 70 percent of the hairs have already darkened; buds in this period have the highest THC content.

 Cure and Dry the Harvested Buds

-Once that you cut off all the dazzling and beautiful compact buds, you can now hang them upside down in a cool and dark area with the right ventilation and let them dry out.
+Once you have already cut off all the beautiful and compact buds, you can now hang them upside down in a cool and dark area with the right ventilation and then let them dry out.

 Growing cannabis at home is a good idea.
-You can even grow cannabis indoors whenever you want even during winter.
-You can also grow the plants discreetly behind locked doors.
-Even though there are countries that legalize marijuana, there are still some people who are judgmental, so growing cannabis indoors may give you privacy as well as security.
-Indoor cannabis grows cheaper to get started and especially if you are planning a few cannabis plants.
-In addition, because you control everything indoor, this means that you can produce dank cannabis buds.
+If you want, you can grow cannabis indoors even during winter.
+You can grow the plants discreetly behind locked doors.
+Even though many countries have already legalized marijuana, there are still some people who are not open to the idea of cannabis usage and cultivation, so growing cannabis indoors may give you privacy as well as security.
+Indoor cannabis growing is cheaper especially if you are planning to grow only a few cannabis plants.
+In addition to that, because you can control everything indoors, you can produce your much desired dank cannabis buds.